Hey, how can we help?

 - Select the time period for which you would like to see the subscription changes;

-- Use filters to filter required data - Resellers, Customers, Vendor, Auto-renewal, and NCE/non-NCE;
+- Use filters to filter required data;

 - Subscriptions with recent changes - previous quantity, new quantity, total commitment changes, and subscription type;